Wildlife Photography Guide – Part I

 Time is important.
 If you want your perfect picture, sometimes you must spend in one place all day, a week, two, or even more if you want to take the best wildlife photos.
 Wildlife is about patience.

-When Chris was trying to take a photo of the grey wolf from Poland, he spent six days in the hide in Bieszczady mountain and still doesn’t have his perfect dream frame.
-It was always something wrong – too dark, too far, too quick, etc.
+When Chris was trying to take a photo of the grey wolf from Poland, he spent six days in the hide in Bieszczady mountain and still didn’t have his perfect dream frame.
+Something was always wrong—too dark, too far, too quick, etc.

 Wildlife Photography Guide – Think About Alternatives

-Usually, you can use hides prepared for the specific animal kind, mainly birds, or attend a workshop with the naturalist guide who knows where to go and at what time to meet the object, and he can take you.
+Usually, you can use hides prepared for specific animal kinds, mainly birds, or attend a workshop with a naturalist guide who knows where to go and at what time to meet the object.
+He can take you.
 You need to release the shutter!
-(More workshops and hides to rent in a separate article soon).
+(More workshops and hides to rent will be in a separate article soon.)

 Take an organized wildlife photography tour

 We took organized guided bear viewing tours in Alaska to take great shots of bears.
-They know better where to go, and some areas are open only for guided tours.
-So during one day trip, we took great shots.
+They know better where to go; some areas are open only for guided tours.
+So, during a day trip, we took great shots.
 As Alaska is pretty expensive, we couldn’t afford to spend a week or two in one place waiting for a bear.

 Wildlife Photography Guide – Choose Proper Gear

-I know the guy who had limited resources and was taking award-winning pictures with a cheap manual focus lens and an old analog camera.
+I know the guy with limited resources who was taking award-winning pictures with a cheap manual focus lens and an old analog camera.
 The only problem was that he spent much more time on preparation and much more time in the waiting phase.
-Using modern gear, you can shorten those phases, but it is all about money.
+You can shorten those phases using modern gear, but it is all about money.

-As you probably heard many times – time is money – in this case, that is true.
+As you have probably heard many times, time is money.
+In this case, that is true.
 You can spend more money to save time or use cheaper gear but spend more time.
-This is as simple as that!
+It’s as simple as that!

 But, let’s try to create three groups of gear (minimal, optimal, and maximal) – of course, it all depends on the subject – those are general rules: